muxinc/roku-mux/README.md

 Edit local.properties to reflect the setup of your roku device.
 You can also use environment variables.

-Linting requires installing [BSLint](https://github.com/rokucommunity/bslint) and dependencies.
+Linting (optional) requires installing [BSLint](https://github.com/rokucommunity/bslint) and dependencies.
 (Note this is different from the previously used linter also called BSLint).

 ### To Run Sample App ###